 The BSE/evGW calculations show in line with the experimental work by Stankic and others that the optical gap of MgO nanoparticles is much smaller than that of the bulk and that such particles absorb light in the middle ultraviolet, 200-300 nm, where the bulk does not.
-The excitations responsible or the light absorption in that wavelength range are all predicted to be excitonic in character as the predicted fundamental gap of all particles considered, excluding those with odd-membered faces, is larger than 200 nm.
+The excitations responsible for the light absorption in that wavelength range are all predicted to be excitonic in character as the predicted fundamental gap of all particles considered, excluding those with odd-membered faces, is larger than 200 nm.
 The lowest exited-state in all cases bar the smallest nanoparticles corresponds to a well-localised exciton involving the 3-coordinated oxygen corner atoms and their immediate 4-coordinated magnesium atoms, where the optical gap does not change with particle size.
-These MgO nanoparticles hence do not behave as quantum dots but rather as defective insulators, where light absorption at longer wavelengths / lower energies than the bulk is due to excitations of electrons between what are essentially surface defects.
+These MgO nanoparticles hence, as suggested by previous embedded cluster calculations discussed above, behave as defective insulators, where light absorption at longer wavelengths / lower energies than the bulk is due to excitations of electrons between what are essentially surface defects, rather than quantum dots.

-As discussed above the edge states and the fundamental gap in contrast to the optical gap do change with particle size.
+As discussed above the quasiparticle states and the fundamental gap in contrast to the optical gap do change with particle size.
 The relevant orbitals are again relatively localised but more delocalised than the excited state associated with the optical gap.
 The origin of the variation of these electronic properties with particle size is unknown.
 Perhaps more interestingly is the fact that the nature of the variation is unexpected.
-The occupied edge state is found to move to shallower values, the unoccupied edge to deeper values and hence the fundamental gap decreases with particle size.
+The highest occupied quasiparticle state is found to move to shallower values, the lowest unoccupied quasiparticle state to deeper values and hence the fundamental gap decreases with particle size.
 The bulk fundamental gap cannot be calculated with the same exact set-up as used here for the particles.
-However, literature prediction of the fundamental gap of bulk MgO using G_0W_0 range from 7.5-8 eV57-61 and for qsGW a value of 8.69 eV has been reported by Lambrecht and co-workers62 (in all cases, like the GW calculations here, ignoring vibronic and zero point motion effects, the inclusion of the former brings the qsGW values for the bulk closer to the experimental value of 7.8 eV63-64).
-Comparing these bulk values from the literature to the G_0W_0 and evGW reported here for the nanoparticles here than the nanoparticles (i) have smaller fundamental gaps than bulk MgO, (ii) the nanoparticle edge states likely lie within the fundamental gap of bulk MgO, and (iii) that upon increasing the particle size the fundamental gap appears to diverge away from the bulk value rather than converge towards it.
-While these observations are by definition is based on a limited range of particle sizes, e.g. the next cube has 232 MgO formula units and hence for the moment beyond the horizon of what can be achieved with the GW implementation, it suggests that even for (macroscopically) large particles the corner atoms fix the edge states and the fundamental gap.
+However, literature prediction of the fundamental gap of bulk MgO using G_0W_0 range from 7.5-8 eV59-63 and for qsGW a value of 8.69 eV has been reported by Lambrecht and co-workers64 (in all cases, like the GW calculations here, ignoring vibronic and zero point motion effects, the inclusion of the former brings the qsGW values for the bulk closer to the experimental value of 7.8 eV65-66).
+Comparing these bulk values from the literature to the G_0W_0 and evGW reported here for the nanoparticles here than the nanoparticles (i) have smaller fundamental gaps than bulk MgO, (ii) the nanoparticle highest occupied and lowest unoccupied quasiparticle states likely lie within the fundamental gap of bulk MgO, and (iii) that upon increasing the particle size the fundamental gap appears to diverge away from the bulk value rather than converge towards it.
+While these observations are by definition is based on a limited range of particle sizes, e.g. the next cube has 232 MgO formula units and hence for the moment beyond the horizon of what can be achieved with the GW implementation, it suggests that even for (macroscopically) large particles the corner atoms fix the highest occupied and lowest unoccupied quasiparticle states and the fundamental gap.
 That is even if this is experimentally unobservable by photoelectron spectroscopy due the relatively very small number of such corner atoms in large particles.